rajiviisc/Video-Discomfort/readme.txt

   year={2019}
 }

-Additional Details
+Videos

+1. The videos can be generated using Blender and the .blend files in the ‘BlenderFiles’ folder to be downloaded from http://ece.iisc.ac.in/~rajivs/databases/BlenderFiles.rar

+2. Several of the videos can be directly generated using the .blend files.
+Some videos require dependencies.
+Different subfolders under BlenderFiles contain the necessary dependencies.
+The .blend files are appropriately located so that the dependencies are taken care of.
+Note that the .blend files for 100 videos are located across different folders and subfolders in BlenderFiles.

-The ‘Blender’ folder contains .blend files corresponding to 10 indoor and 10 outdoor scenes in the ‘Indoor’ and ‘Outdoor’ sub-folders respectively.
-These files were generated after mapping specific trajectories from different datasets to individual scenes in the files.
-Camera trajectories were modified using Blender parameters to generate the final sequences contained in the files.
+3. The .blend files were generated after mapping specific trajectories from different datasets to individual scenes in the files.
+Camera trajectories were then modified using Blender parameters to generate the final sequences contained in the files.

+Discomfort scores

-The ‘discomfortData’ file contains the sequence of videos watched by each subject during the study as well as the corresponding discomfort scores given by the subject.
+The ‘StudyData’ folder contains 43 csv files corresponding to 43 subjects who took the study, with each csvfile containing the sequence of videos watched by the subject as well as the corresponding discomfort scores in the format [Video ID, Discomfort Score].

+For password details to open the StudyData folder, please email rajivs@iisc.ac.in

+Videos with ID = {5, 15, 25, 35, 45, 60, 70, 80, 90, 100} are Anchor videos, which are natural 360-degree videos.